`ZyklonB' is an experimental IRC bot, building upon the concept of my other

 After making any necessary edits to the file (there are comments to aid you in

 doing that), simply run the appropriate program with no arguments:

-into the background.
+background.
 Use something like `killall' if you want to terminate it.

 `kike' uses SHA1 fingerprints of SSL client certificates to authenticate users.

 To get the fingerprint from a certificate file in the required form, use:

 $ openssl x509 -in public.pem -outform DER | sha1sum

 I am not an antisemitist, I'm just being an offensive asshole with the naming.

 And no, I'm not going to change the names.